By Kelly McNulty Valenzuela @ 1:03 PM

 U.S. Department of State, "Temporary Worker Visas."
 U.S. Department of State, 2011.
 Web.
 29 Mar 2012.

-By Santiago and Kelly McNulty Valenzuela @ 3:57 PM
+By Kelly McNulty Valenzuela @ 3:57 PM

 A common myth circulated about immigration regulations contends that without such regulations, employers would cruelly exploit immigrant labor, virtually enslaving them and paying them a mere pittance.
 These regulations, this argument goes, actually serve to protect immigrant by keeping them trapped in other, less free countries, often mired in poverty with only a fraction of the opportunity they would see here, no matter what their skill level.